Lu-all/MMDect/README.md

 - -m or --mode to specify mode between: compress-only (only execute compression module), compare-only (only execute comparation module or both (execute both modules).
 Both is selected by default.
 - -p or --python to execute compression, comparation or both in Python instead of Prolog (default value is none).
+- -r or --regex to enable both Regex and Prolog comparation.
+This option overwrites -p / --python argument.
 - -f or --file to specify input file.
 If not specified, it will use examples/passwddump.txt as input.
 - -o or --output to specify name of output file.
 If not specified, it will be < file >-compressed.< extension >.
 - -s or --signatures to specify path of signatures parent directory, which also enables compare step.
 Rules for prolog